 What Should Be Part of Your LGBTQ Plan?

 Your LGBTQ estate plan should include the use of many different kinds of legal tools that protect you and protect your loved ones.
 The specifics of your plan should be customized to meet your needs, but your plan may include:

 - Instructions for guardianship of children: This can be especially important if children are being raised with a partner who has not formally adopted them.
 Custody issues can arise when a parent passes away in these situations and you want to make your wishes very clear.

 - Advanced instructions for your funeral and memorial.
 There have been many tragic cases where unsupportive family members have not posthumously recognized the true gender identity of a transgender person who has passed away.
 If you want to ensure you are remembered with your true gender, rather than your birth gender, you may wish to make plans in advance for your funeral and memorial.

 - An incapacity plan.
 You want to make sure the person of your choosing manages your assets and makes medical decisions for you if something happens to you.
 This can be especially important if you are not married to your partner.

 - An estate plan.
 You want to control who inherits your property.
 While you can use a will, sometimes a will is contested by non-supportive family members who may not recognize your relationship with a loving partner.
 You need to ensure you use the right legal tools to facilitate the seamless transfer of assets, which may include trusts and joint accounts that transfer assets outside of probate.

-How Can an LGBT Planning Lawyer Help You?
+How Can an LGBTQ Planning Lawyer Help You?